New or refurbished?

 - Memory (RAM)

-8GB is sufficient for entry level gaming, 16GB is a low cost upgrade recommended for most users.
+8GB is sufficient for entry level gaming but 16GB is recommended for all users, and 32GB is a low cost option for users running multiple applications at the same time.
 For more information on memory options and differences click here.

 - Storage (Hard Disk Drive / Solid State Drive)